-The Benefits of Prenatal Massage
+Benefits of Prenatal Massage

 If you plan to book multiple massages during your pregnancy, don't stop once you deliver the baby.
 Post-partum massage (also called post-natal massage) can help restore your body to its pre-pregnancy condition.
-It helps to realign your body weight, and tones the over-stretched skin of the belly, and relieve muscle tension and stress from mothering duties.
+It also helps realign your body weight, tone the over-stretched skin of the belly, and relieve muscle tension and stress from mothering duties.